awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-servicecatalog-cloudformationproduct.md

 `ProvisioningArtifactParameters`  <a name="cfn-servicecatalog-cloudformationproduct-provisioningartifactparameters"></a>
 The configuration of the provisioning artifact \(also known as a version\) for a product\.
 *Required*: Yes
-*Type*: List of [AWS Service Catalog CloudFormationProduct ProvisioningArtifactProperties](aws-properties-servicecatalog-cloudformationproduct-provisioningartifactproperties.md) property types
+*Type*: List of [ProvisioningArtifactProperties](aws-properties-servicecatalog-cloudformationproduct-provisioningartifactproperties.md) property types
 *Update requires*: [No interruption](using-cfn-updating-stacks-update-behaviors.md#update-no-interrupt)

 `SupportDescription`  <a name="cfn-servicecatalog-cloudformationproduct-supportdescription"></a>